As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Where Does Moonstone Come From?

-The name moonstone is kind of misleading as it evokes thoughts that moonstone could be probably brought from the Moon.
+The name moonstone is kind of misleading as it evokes thoughts that moonstone could probably be brought from the Moon.
 Moonstone is called so because of its moonlight-like appearance.
 Nothing more.

 What is the Moonstone Made Of?